Rose Mandel

 Rose Mandel (August 2, 1910 – March 12, 2002) was a Polish-born American photographer, who was awarded a Guggenheim Fellowship in 1967.

 Early life

-Rose Mandel was born in a Jewish family in Czaniec, Poland in 1910.
+Rose Mandel was born in a Jewish family in Czaniec, Galicia, Austria-Hungary (now Poland) in 1910.
 She studied child psychology with Jean Piaget in Geneva, at the Rousseau Institute.
 She lived in Paris in the 1930s.
 In 1942, during World War II, she and her husband Arthur left Europe for America.
 They arrived in Staten Island, New York on a steamer carrying hundreds of immigrants, including the celebrated French artist Marcel Duchamp.
 Her country destroyed, family members and friends killed in the Holocaust, she made the San Francisco Bay Area her new home.
 An introduction to Edward Weston inspired Mandel to study photography as an art form.
 She studied photography at the California School of Fine Arts, with Ansel Adams and Minor White as instructors.
 One of her classmates, who became a close friend, was Richard Diebenkorn.